 What Are Some Jobs in Theater?

 While the performers take center stage, there are many different occupations that make a theatrical production a success.
-From behind the scenes to performing, theatre is truly a team game.
 Keep reading if you want to find out some of the jobs in theatre.
-Schools offering Show Production degrees can also be found in these popular choices.
+Schools offering Acting degrees can also be found in these popular choices.

 Types of Theatre Jobs

 There are many different jobs opportunities for those wanting to be part of a theatre.
 From behind the scenes to performing, theatre is truly a team game.
 Some options and important information are detailed below.

 |Playwright||Producer||Director||Actor||Dancer and/or Choreographer|

 |Job Outlook (2014-2024)||2% growth||9% growth||9% growth||10% growth||5% growth|

 |Required Education||Bachelor's degree recommended||Bachelor's degree||Bachelor's degree; Masters of Fine Arts (MFA) recommended||No formal education required, but bachelor's degree is common||No formal education required, but training usually begins early in life|

 |Key Skills||Creativity; critical thinking; social awareness; excellent writing ability||Clear communication; time management; leadership||Leadership; creativity; clear communication||Memorization; creativity; annunciation; reading comprehension||Actors; art directors; music directors and composers|

 All theatrical productions begin with the written word.
 That is done by the playwright, who is responsible for conceiving the story, creating characters, and developing the interaction between those characters.
 In learning the craft of playwriting at the college level, you will start writing your own short stories and one-act plays.
 In order to understand the basics of stage production, you will also take courses in performance, the history of theatre, and critical thinking with regard to scene structure.